Fake news in the Philippines: History

 In one incident, Justice Secretary Vitaliano Aguirre II tagged opposition senators and other people as masterminds of the 2017 Marawi Crisis attack, based on a photo shared on social media and blog sites that produce fake news.
 Another government official, Communications Assistant Secretary Margaux "Mocha" Uson has also been accused of spreading fake news.

 Several studies reveal that Bongbong Marcos, son of dictator Ferdinand Marcos, was the main beneficiary of disinformation and fake news, which helped catapult him to the presidency during the 2022 elections.
 Using social media, Marcos portrayed his father's tenure as a "golden age" for the country and downplayed the atrocities of his father's regime.

 The prevalence of fake news in the Philippines has pushed lawmakers to file laws to combat it, like criminalizing its dissemination.
 The Catholic Bishops Conference of the Philippines strongly opposes the spread of fake news as a sin, and published a list of fake news websites.

+In 2025, investigative journalists found sophisticated, organized operations spreading disinformation online with the goal of manipulating public perception of national events, such as the 2025 elections, the arrest of Rodrigo Duterte, the impeachment of Sara Duterte, and the flood control projects scandal.

 In February 2025, three committees of the House of Representatives: Public Order and Safety, Information and Communications Technology, and Public Information, began holding legislative inquiries into online disinformation and cybercrimes, where more than 40 Filipino content creators were invited to attend.
 During the first hearing, PressOne.ph shared that they have uncovered more than 100 accounts with Chinese names that have been supportive of the Dutertes on X that actually originated from Spanish-speaking nations and follow an account linked to China Daily.

 In March 2025, following the arrest of Rodrigo Duterte for alleged crimes against humanity related to the Philippine drug war, various types of false information were widely shared.
 Online propaganda depicting Duterte as a victim proliferated, while the International Criminal Court, the Philippine Supreme Court, and drug war victims were subjected to online attacks.
 Within 12 hours of the arrest, 200 Facebook pages and accounts posted identical texts that falsely accused police of kidnapping Duterte, even before Duterte lawyers made similar false claims.
 Former Bayan Muna Representative Neri Colmenares criticized the slew of disinformation and highlighted the need for truth and accountability.